hamdi-charef/Apache-Spark-Streaming-with-Apache-Kafka/README.md

 # Apache-Spark-Streaming-with-Apache-Kafka
 Apache Kafka is a distributed publish-subscribe messaging while other side Spark Streaming brings Spark's language-integrated API to stream processing, allows to write streaming applications very quickly and easily.<br />
 <br />
-It supports both Python, Java and Scala.<br />
+It supports Python, Java and Scala.<br />
 <br />
 In this tutorial we are going to explore Apache Kafka, Zookeeper and Spark with streaming example using Spark Streaming.<br />